mhairolfahmi/Zyra-ecommerce-analysis-projects/README.md

 * Marketing Medium
   * Invest further in SEO, Google ad and paid search to improve further our "Search" traffic source.
-  * Zyra should diverisy its traffic source by investing with others social media (tik-tok, X, youtube) or paid influencers especially in tik tok to attact more traffic especially among gen z.
+  * Zyra may diverisy its traffic source by investing with others social media (tik-tok, X, youtube) or paid influencers especially in tik tok to attact more traffic especially among gen z.
   * Provide training for the social media team to enhance their skills in creating more engaging and impactful content across platforms.

 * Offer loyalty program
-  * Since the repeat customer rate remains relatively low, Zyra should introduce a loyalty program that offers points for every purchase along with exclusive discounts and rewards to encourage long-term customer retention
+  * Since the customer rentation rate remains relatively low, Zyra may introduce a loyalty program that offers points for every purchase along with exclusive discounts and rewards to encourage long-term customer retention